 Reemployment after Military Leave.
 Employees who leave the district to enter into the United States uniformed services or who are ordered to active duty as a member of the military force of any state (e.g., National or State Guard) may return to employment if they are honorably discharged.
 Employees who wish to return to the district will be reemployed provided they can be qualified to perform the required duties.
-Employees returning to work following military leave should contact Kim Leigh.
+Employees returning to work following military leave should contact the human capital management department.
 In most cases, the length of federal military service cannot exceed five years.

 Continuation of Health Insurance.
 Employees who perform service in the uniformed services may elect to continue their health plan coverage at their own cost for a period not to exceed 24 months.
-Employees should contact HR Department for details on eligibility, requirements, and limitations.
+Employees should contact the district's benefits department for details on eligibility, requirements, and limitations.